MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/step-up/index.md

 ```

 ## Challenge Handlers
 On the client side, there are no special APIs to handle multiple steps.
 Rather, each challenge handler handles its own challenge.
-In this example, you must register two separate challenge handlers: one to handle challenges from `StepUpUserLogin` and one to handle challenges from `StepUpUserLogin`.
+In this example, you must register two separate challenge handlers: one to handle challenges from `StepUpUserLogin` and one to handle challenges from `StepUpPincode`.

 <img alt="Step-up sample application" src="sample_application.png" style="float:right"/>
 ## Sample Applications